ravikumar1302/Web-D/1 Front End/4 Java Script/3 Theory Part-2.md

 3. **Variables in JS**

     1. **Var** :
         - Variables declared with the var always have Global Scope.
+It cannot have Block Scope.
-        - Variables declared with the var keyword can NOT have block scope
+        - These can be re-declared and values can be updated
         - Variables defined with var are hoisted to the top and can be initialized at any time.
 Meaning: You can use the variable before it is declared
         ```
             E.g., below is okay